 Remember that the epoxy floor coating will cure slower when temperatures are cooler than ideal, so you should adjust your wait times accordingly.
 It takes approximately 7 days for the garage floor coating to harden to its full strength.

-When purchasing your epoxy it’s very important to make sure that you have enough to cover the entire garage floor.
+When purchasing your floor coating of choice, it’s very important to make sure that you have enough to cover the entire garage floor.
 This is especially true if you elect not to use a primer coat.
-Some concrete slabs can be more porous than others and soak up more epoxy than estimated in the first coat.
+Some concrete slabs can be more porous than others and soak up more or the coating than estimated in the first coat.
 This doesn’t take into account what remains behind in the mixing bucket as well as the individual A and B containers.

 Learning how to apply epoxy to a garage floor isn’t hard once you understand the finer points of the application process and all your questions are answered.
 Get your game plan written out if necessary before you start and make sure all your tools are available and ready to go.